 Enhancing your ability to decode vocabulary and sight read are both bottom-up strategies that make you more skilled at reading words on the page.
 However, good readers also employ top-down strategies that help them make inferences and predictions about the text before they begin reading.
 This facilitates the activation of prior knowledge of a subject, which can have a positive impact on comprehension.

 Give the title of a text and chapter headings a closer look, skim the first few paragraphs to get a sense of the main idea and use any images or additional context on the page to help you make a more informed guess about what you are about to read.

 - Make use of mnemonic devices to help with spelling

 There are certain words that dyslexic individuals find particularly problematic, and they can vary from person to person.
 While spelling is a somewhat superficial element of language, it is still important in a professional and academic context and English spelling is notoriously difficult for people to master – particularly when they struggle with mild dyslexia.

 If you don’t have access to a spell-checker, try using a mnemonic device to help you learn and remember the correct spelling of a word.
 You might want to break the word down into parts and use imagery and sound to help you process it on a deeper level.
 This will help ensure you can recall its written form when you next need to.
 For example, you might imagine a bride celebrating her wedding on WED-nesday.
-Perhaps the difficulty is with a pair of homonyms.

 Top Tip: Discover more spelling strategies for learners with dyslexia.